akash-shrestha/nodejs-email-subscription/README.md

 >A mySql schema or database matching to the value in .env file <br/>
 >
 >Info: <br/>
->The app is in its basic version for demo and many upgrades and features are coming soon <br/>
+>The app is in its basic version for demo purpose <br/>